zyga/json-schema-validator/doc/hacking.rst

 Hacking
 *******

-Dear hackers.

-The project is hosted on http://launchpad.net/linaro-python-json/ *and* http://pypi.python.org/linaro-json/.
-There is a name difference, the canonical name is ``linaro-json``.
-I cannot rename the project on launchpad so we'll have to live with both.
+The project is hosted on github (http://github.com/zyga/json-schema-validator/), feel free to fork it and propose a pull request.

 Goals
 -----

-The goal of this project is to construct an universal collection of tools to work with JSON documents in python.
+The goal of this project is to construct a complete and fast implementation of the JSON Schema as defined by http://json-schema.org/.

 JSON is powerful because of the simplicity.
 Unlike the baroque YAML it thrives on being easy to implement in any language, correctly, completely, with